KhashayarJahanbakhsh/car-price-prediction/README.md

 Higher R² = more variance explained.
 Random Forest again performed best (R² ≈ **0.97**).
-In this figure you can see rhe result between Random Foresr and XGBoost very close to each other. https://github.com/KhashayarJahanbakhsh/car-price-prediction/blob/main/Images/model_r2_comparison.png
+In this figure you can see rhe result between Random Foresr and XGBoost very close to each other.
+ This bar chart shows the R² score (coefficient of determination) for each model.
+R² values range from 0 to 1, where:

+1 indicates perfect prediction
+0 means the model is no better than a horizontal line Negative values indicate worse performance than a horizontal line Models are sorted from highest to lowest R² score.

+https://github.com/KhashayarJahanbakhsh/car-price-prediction/blob/main/Images/model_r2_comparison.png

+### Model RMSE Comparison